dylanuys/MoocVisualization/README.md

     * Speech -- student didn't understand what the instructor said
           * This would be a case where x and y aren't relevant, which points towards the need for entirely different methods for visualization

-#### Core Feature for Instructors
-* The system will present the aggregate student confusion points (described above as (x,y,time) points) to the instructor in an easily-intepreted fashion.
-* There are a multitude of ways to do this, and an ideal tool would implement a number of visualizations to maximize how many inisights an instructor is able to make.
-* The visualization we explore involves two main components, described in detail in the next section:
-    * A video annotated with the (x,y,time) confusion clicks in the form of a heatmap
-    * A video player annotated with confusion click frequencies in the form of ticks and a histogram

-## (Implemented) Visualization Components
-### Heatmapped Video

-### Custom Video Player